 MultiEdit Content: A way to quickly enter information for several fields.
-At Michigan Tech this is used for main images at the top of a page.
+At Michigan Tech this is used for header images at the top of a page.

-Navigation: The menu at the top and left of Michigan Tech webpages used to access different pages on the site.
+Navigation: The menu at the top and left of Michigan Tech webpages used to access other pages on the site.

 Pages List View: Screen that shows the listing of the contents of the section.
 Used to navigate to certain pages and perform certain actions to the content.

 Redirect: A function that sends a user from one URL to a different one.
-Used to eliminate 404 errors for pages that have been recycled or to provide shortened vanity URLs for print materials.
+Used to eliminate 404 errors for pages or files that have been recycled or moved or to provide shortened vanity URLs for print materials.